 Tenez is a crafted typeface family.
 The letterforms are not constructive structures, but rather shapes that have been molded like clay figures.

-After obtaining a degree in Advertising, María Ramos worked as a graphic and editorial designer for different companies in Galicia.
+After obtaining a degree in Advertising, María Ramos worked as a graphic and editorial designer.
 In 2014, she decided to focus her career on type design; she holds an MATD from the University of Reading.
-She currently works as a freelance type designer.
+She currently works as a type designer.
+She is one of the members of NM type and a contributor of Alphabettes.